Svilyear/Svilyear/README.md

-- 👋 Hi, I’m @Svilyear an Electronics Technician
+- 👋 Hi, I’m @Svilyear an Electronics TechWizard
 - 👀 I’m interested in web design and development
 - 🌱 I’m currently learning Software engineering at power learn project
 - 💞️ I’m looking to collaborate on HTML, CSS and JavaScript framework for front and back end coding